 How does it happen?

 We might make a hiring mistake to begin with by being lazy, rushing the process, or being inattentive at certain moments while we're learning about them.
-Maybe we miss a lack of a needed skill or we don't catch an attitude glitch (they're temperamental in difficult moments and drain teammates, they lack a sense of urgency, they don't push for better, too much ego, they're uncoachable, etc.).
+Maybe we miss a lack of a needed skill or we don't catch an attitude glitch (they're temperamental in difficult moments and drain teammates, they lack the sense of urgency, they don't believe in continually pushing for better, too much ego, they're uncoachable, etc.).

 Or, we might not do a good and consistent job of a helping a solid person grow (we forget to Lead Simply) ... another issue on its own.

-Here's a simple idea to better your chances of identifying someone with a positive and service-oriented attitude...
+Here's a simple idea to better your chances of identifying someone who's positive and service-oriented...